shivam2906/Flight-Price-Prediction-/README.md

 ➢	Sort¬- best or cheap

-➢	Price – The price of the ticket.
+➢	Price – The price of the ticket